hornster02/hornster02/README.md

 🟩1* English

-***Total Uninstall*** - system scan (before/after application launch/installation) and display changes (files/folders/registry), export registry changes to REG file for un/install
+***Total Uninstall*** - system scan (before/after app launch/installation) and display changes (files/folders/registry), export registry changes to REG file for un/install

-***🟦 Inno Setup XDELTA Patch Maker, Patch Maker*** (Clickteam) - create a patch
+***🟦 Inno Setup XDELTA Patch Maker*** - create a patch

 ***🟦 ISO Directory v0.5***(Michel) - create a mini-image (crack) CD/DVD (size a few kB)

 ***🟦 BikMod v0.3e (Beta) + 🟦 bink2-libass*** - modified "binkw32.dll" library, which can be used to load external SRT subtitles. 🟦 RADTools - modification of BIK/SMK video files

-***OpenAL, K-Lite Codec Pack*** - audio/video drivers/codecs.
-Probably only useful for running older games smoothly

 ***MSI Afterburner+RTSS*** - screen overlay - time, HW monitoring, FPS/Frametime limit (hotkeys), Scanline Sync, tray icons.
 Limiting FPS will significantly increase loading times in some games (Painkiller/...)

 ***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, option to enlarge interface of games at high resolutions (e.g. resolution in game is 1280x720 and through app it is set to 1920x1080 = interface will be big as in 720p, but resolution will be 1080p) and force unsupported resolution into the game (+refresh rate/FPS limit/AF texture filtering/...).
 Right mouse click opens advanced options.
 To enable wrapper, the necessary DLL files from dgVoodoo2 subfolder must be copied to (main) EXE file of the game and then configured (dgVoodooCpl.exe) = "dgVoodoo.conf" will be created.
 An example for keeping image sharp (not pixelated and not blurred through AA) in fixed/limited resolution games - ```General``` Scaling mode (Stretched, keep Aspect Ratio), ```DirectX``` Resolution (2x), ```GeneralExt``` Resampling (Bilinear)

-***🟦 4GB Patch*** - 2GB RAM limit workaround for 32-bit applications.
+***🟦 4GB Patch*** - 2GB RAM limit workaround for 32-bit apps.
 Useful for some games where modifying EXE file increase minimum FPS, speed up loading times and also prevent app from crashing when playing for a longer time

 ***ArgusMonitor, Speedfan*** - regulation of CPU+GPU+case fans speed and their curves+switching off

-***🟦 ClickMonitorDDC*** - change monitor brightness/contrast/volume/on/off, tray icons; profiles - hotkeys.
+***🟦 ClickMonitorDDC*** - ```change monitor``` brightness/contrast/volume/on/off, tray icons; profiles - hotkeys.
 Works in games too

-***[📥 PowerStrip](https://github.com/hornster02/hornster02/raw/main/_PowerStrip_3.9-key.rar)*** - software change brightness/contrast/gamma - profiles - hotkeys.
-Works in games too (windowed/borderless seamless, but in fullscreen some games don't allow changes - but for example in ```dgVoodoo2``` these changes can be forced - Output API / Inherit Color Profile...) https://entechtaiwan.com/util/ps.shtm
+***🟦 Gamma Panel*** - ```software change``` brightness/contrast/gamma - profiles - hotkeys.
+Works in games too (windowed/borderless seamless, but in fullscreen some games don't allow changes - but for example in ```dgVoodoo2``` these changes can be forced - Output API / Inherit Color Profile...).
+Problems with AHK - ALT key sent (not physically pressed) via AHK is not accepted by Gamma Panel = when not using switches (multiple functions on one key) this may not be a problem because Gamma Panel supports shortcuts apparently without limitations.
+The second problem is “ inability ” to run Gamma Panel (EXE,LNK) via AHK because the “gapa.ini” will not be loaded (workaround is to run via BAT - first line ```cd /d c:\```, let cmd.exe close automatically). ***[📥 PowerStrip](https://github.com/hornster02/hornster02/raw/main/_PowerStrip_3.9-key.rar)*** https://entechtaiwan.com/util/ps.shtm

 ***🟦 Custom Resolution Utility*** - create a custom resolution and refresh rate for monitor.
 Also ideal for workaround maximum resolution limit on old GPUs by lowering refresh rate - e.g. 2560x1080x54Hz on Radeon HD 4670 (2008 - 1920x1200x60Hz).
 Or if Win sets a lower Hz than monitor supports, then if the maximum supported refresh rate is set in CRU for native resolution, then even lower resolutions should be automatically set with maximum refresh rate (```GPU Scaling``` in Radeon Bloatware💩 can break functionality).
-Another option to force a custom refresh rate in DirectX applications is to create a DWORLD value ```ForceRefreshRate``` in ```HKLM\SOFTWARE\Wow6432Node\Microsoft\DirectDraw``` and ```HKLM\SOFTWARE\Microsoft\DirectDraw``` and write a specific number in Hz (restart is not necessary, changes are activated immediately).
+Another option to force a custom refresh rate in DirectX apps is to create a DWORLD value ```ForceRefreshRate``` in ```HKLM\SOFTWARE\Wow6432Node\Microsoft\DirectDraw``` and ```HKLM\SOFTWARE\Microsoft\DirectDraw``` and write a specific number in Hz (restart is not necessary, changes are activated immediately).
 Filling up all "Detailed resolutions" slots can turn off Freesync in Radeon Bloatware💩

 ***🟦 RefreshLock*** - probably the most universal way to force highest supported monitor refresh rate.
 It also works in DirectX/Vulkan/OpenGL